molsonkiko/JsonToolsNppPlugin/docs/README.md

 "bar"
 y\zed
 ```
-running the `D&ump selected text as JSON string(s)` command would open a new document with the following text:
+running the `Dump selected text as JSON string(s)` command would open a new document with the following text:
 ```
 "foonb"
 "\"bar\""